Frequently Asked Questions

 Which laboratory tests are covered as health benefits? (i.e. will not incur an out-of-pocket expense for clients)

-Laboratory tests listed in the Pharmacists Laboratory Services Referral Schedule established by the Minister of Health are considered health benefits and can be ordered by pharmacists for medication management without incurring an out-of-pocket cost for clients.
+Laboratory tests listed in the Pharmacists Laboratory Services Referral Schedule established by the Minister of Health are considered health benefits for MSP beneficiaries and can be ordered by pharmacists for medication management without incurring an out-of-pocket cost for clients.

-Laboratory tests that are not on this schedule may only be ordered if they support services that fit within pharmacists’ current scope of practice, however clients will be subject to an out-of-pocket cost for them.
+Laboratory tests that are not on this schedule may only be ordered if they support services that fit within pharmacists’ current scope of practice, and clients may be subject to an out-of-pocket cost for them.

 When does a pharmacist need to notify a primary healthcare provider about laboratory test results?